Web-Develepment-Bootcamp/Getting-Started/README.md

 - Learn people skills.
 - It’s empowering to be able to make changes, even small ones.

-### One Rule of this community
+### Rules of this community
-Robert F. Kennedy:
-> Only those who dare to fail greatly can ever achieve greatly.

-So do not be scared to make mistakes and use this as a practise ground to learn collaboration and contribution to projects with other students.
+Don't be scared to make mistakes here.
+Use what you have learnt to create projects and to practise collaboration and contribution to projects by other students.
+A valuabe skill set in working in organizations and teams.